On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Numerical experiments

-in the $4$th eigenfrequency for the Laplace eigenvalue problem on the unit line with homogeneous Dirichlet boundary conditions.
-This frequency converges more slowly than the fundamental frequency, which allows analyzing the convergence over a broader range of mesh sizes.
+in the $4$th eigenfrequency for the Laplace eigenvalue problem on the unit line with homogeneous Dirichlet boundary conditions and spline degrees ranging from $1$ to $5$.
+In this simple academic setting, the eigenvalues and eigenfunctions are known in closed form (see e.g. \cite{manni2022application}).
+The $4$th frequency converges more slowly than the fundamental frequency, which allows analyzing the convergence over a broader range of mesh sizes.
 For a consistent mass approximation (\Cref{fig: 1D_Laplace_consistent_dirichlet_eig4}), the error converges at the expected rate of $2p$.
-Lumping the mass matrix in the B-spline basis reduces the convergence rate to $2$, independently of the spline degree (\Cref{fig: 1D_Laplace_lumped_Bspline_dirichlet_eig4}).
+Lumping the mass matrix in the B-spline basis reduces the convergence rate to $2$, independently of the spline degree (\Cref{fig: 1D_Laplace_ML_Bspline_dirichlet_eig4}).
 This trend has been consistently observed in several independent studies \cite{anitescu2019isogeometric,nguyen2023towards}, also for generalizations of the row-sum technique \cite{voet2023mathematical,voet2025mass}.
 In contrast, lumping the mass matrix for the Lagrange spline basis improves the convergence rate.
-For the Greville points, \Cref{fig: 1D_Laplace_lumped_Greville_dirichlet_eig4} perfectly matches the findings in \cite{li2022significance,li2024interpolatory}.
-In \Cref{fig: 1D_Laplace_lumped_Demko_dirichlet_eig4}, the convergence rate for the Demko points is almost the same, except that it increases to $6$ for degrees $4$ and $5$, even for Dirichlet boundary conditions.
+For the Greville points, \Cref{fig: 1D_Laplace_ML_Greville_dirichlet_eig4} perfectly matches the findings in \cite{li2022significance,li2024interpolatory}.
+In \Cref{fig: 1D_Laplace_ML_Demko_dirichlet_eig4}, the convergence rate for the Demko points is almost the same, except that it increases to $6$ for degrees $4$ and $5$, even for Dirichlet boundary conditions.
 Similar results were obtained on the unit square.
 Thus, the convergence rate for the Demko points is apparently insensitive to the boundary conditions, providing an edge over the Greville points.
 However, the convergence of the corresponding eigenfunctions was not investigated in earlier work.
 The convergence of the error